In Tunisia, a New Fight for Press Freedom

 Good for a while

-State television cameraman Yassine el-Bahri and his colleagues were banned from covering the protests, or Ben Ali’s secret escape to Saudi Arabia.
+State television cameraman Yassine Bahri and his colleagues were banned from covering the protests, or Ben Ali's secret escape to Saudi Arabia.

-The strictures dropped after the president’s plane took off.
-El-Bahri, who was at the airport when the president flew out, covered Ben Ali’s son-in-law’s arrest there, minutes later.
+The strictures dropped after the president's plane took off.
+Bahri, who was at the airport when the president flew out, covered Ben Ali's son-in-law's arrest there, minutes later.

 "We had exclusive footage, aired on national TV," he says.